Bisacodyl

-Bisacodyl (INN) is an organic compound that is used as a stimulant laxative drug.
+Bisacodyl is an organic compound that is used as a stimulant laxative drug.
 It works directly on the colon to produce a bowel movement.
 It is typically prescribed for relief of episodic and chronic constipation and for the management of neurogenic bowel dysfunction, as well as part of bowel preparation before medical examinations, such as for a colonoscopy.

 Bisacodyl is a derivative of triphenylmethane.
 It was first used as a laxative in 1953 because of its structural similarity to phenolphthalein.

 It is on the World Health Organization's List of Essential Medicines.
+In 2023, it was the 293rd most commonly prescribed medication in the United States, with more than 400,000 prescriptions.

+Medical uses

+Bisacodyl is used to treat both episodic and chronic constipation, manage symptoms of neurogenic bowel dysfunction, as well as for bowel preparation for a colonoscopy.

 Available forms

 Bisacodyl is marketed under the trade names Dulcolax/Durolax, Muxol, Fleet, Nourilax, Alophen, Correctol, and Carter's Little Pills (formerly Carter's Little Liver Pills), as well as being available generically.
 It is usually sold as 5 mg tablets, 10 mg suppositories, or 5 mg pediatric suppositories.
 It is also available as a 1.25 USoz pre-packaged enema containing a 10 mg delivered dose of liquid bisacodyl.